 Keep plants well watered while establishing, giving them 9-13.5 litres/2-3 gallons per week.

-Walls & fences, pergolas & arches, patios, containers, city & courtyard gardens, cottage & informal gardens.
+Walls and fences, pergolas and arches, patios, containers, city and courtyard gardens, cottage and informal gardens.

 Keep plants well watered during periods of prolonged dry weather in summer.